-Storyboarding may usually involve actually chalking out the user’s journey as they navigate through the user interface as well as explore different features.
-Here are some things that you need to remember while you are storyboarding are:
+Storyboarding may usually involve chalking out the user’s journey as they navigate through the user interface as well as explore different features.
+Here are some things that you need to remember while you are storyboarding:

-Visualize and conceptualize every layout and design of the user interface, and placing every element including banners, text boxes, buttons as well as the icons in the right place.
+Visualize and conceptualize every layout and design of the user interface, and place every element including banners, text boxes, buttons as well as the icons in the right place.

 Step 3) Development